plagg, a RSS aggregator

 - Using named groups (”

-(?P<name>...)” regex syntax) - This requires you to define the regex using three named groups called
+" regex syntax): This requires you to define the regex using three named groups calledlink

 Example: